Conversational UX: 7 Tips for Creating Effective User Experience

 The first encounter with a chatbot, however, may be less conventional.
 Let’s say a bot greets you with a phrase: “Hello!
 How can I help you?”
 The first response would be: “Good question!
 Really, how can you help me?”

 In this case, you may expect a chatbot to do anything for you, from making a cup of coffee to complex maths calculations.
-Whereas a proper chatbot interface should be designed in a way that you neither get stacked nor drown in failed expectations.
+Whereas a proper chatbot design should neither get you stacked nor drown in failed expectations.

 The most appropriate opening message for a chatbot is the message with greeting and quick help notes explaining how to interact with a bot.